ognard/blog/content/whoami.md

 date = 2024-08-08T18:48:49+02:00
 +++

 I'm Bojan Drango, a multidisciplinary professional with experience in backend and frontend development, ui and product design, graphic art and illustration.
-I’m looking to expand my experience and am open to roles in IT, Security, or Cloud-related fields.
+I’m looking to expand my experience and am open to roles in IT, Data, Security, or Cloud-related fields.

 Get in touch through bojandrango|at|gmail|dot|me.